The ternary operator ?

 , also known as the conditional operator, is a tool that allows us to write conditional statements in a more concise and elegant way.

-This operator is a shorthand for the if...else
+This operator is a shorthand version of the if...else

 structure and is useful when we want to make decisions based on a condition.